-At any given time, Safeguard Defenders is running about a dozen programs in target countries.
-From our small head office in Madrid, Spain we work with local partners, who include teachers, lawyers, local independent media organizations and civil society organizations engaged in the promotion and protection of human rights and the rule of law.
+At any given time, Safeguard Defenders is running about a dozen programs in target countries, primarily China and Vietnam.
+Our small group of management and central staff, spread between Western Europe and East Asia, work with local partners, who include teachers, lawyers, local independent media organizations, and civil society organizations engaged in the promotion and protection of human rights and the rule of law.

-For safety reasons, most staff and partners are kept anonymous, a testament to the severity of the human rights situation in target countries
+For safety reasons, most staff and partners are kept anonymous, a testament to the severity of the human rights situation in our target countries.

 Safeguard Defenders is a registered foundation in the European Union (Spain), under the name Fundacion Safeguard Defenders (G88426192).